morningspace/lab-load-balancing/README.md

 This is the lab project to demonstrate how to set up highly available load balancing service using HAProxy and Keepalived.

 This lab project is entirely based on Docker technology.
-You can play all the work in a sandbox at your local, which is composed by a few Docker containers.
+You can play it in a sandbox at your local, which is composed by a few Docker containers.

-As the figure depicted, there are two web servers, `myweb1` and `myweb2`, which are the containers built from the image `morningspace/lab-web`.
+As the figure depicted below, there are two web servers, `myweb1` and `myweb2`, which are the containers built from the image `morningspace/lab-web`.
 It uses nginx serving as web server.
-Both HTTP and HTTPS are supported.
+Both HTTP and HTTPS are enabled.

 In front of the web servers, there are two load balancers, `mylb1` and `mhylb2`, which are the containers built from the image `morningspace/lab-lb`.
-It installs both haproxy and keepalived.
+Both haproxy and keepalived are installed.
 The haproxy connects to the two web servers, while keepalived is to check whether haproxy is available or not.
 We define `mylb` as master node, and `mylb2` as backup node to support haproxy failover.
 It also exposes a virutal IP that can be accessed by client.

 ![](docs/images/architecture.png)

 Please check the below instructions to learn how to play it.

-You can also find the online slides [here](http://morningspace.github.io/lab-load-balancing/slides).
+You can also find the online slides [here](https://morningspace.github.io/lab-load-balancing/slides).

+For more lab projects from MorningSpace Lab, please check [morningspace.github.io](https://morningspace.github.io).

 ## Instructions